I-MOHIT/LLD-Pen/README.md

 # Design A Pen

+---

-## This is a LLD Discussion Problem.
+## This is an LLD Discussion Problem.
 We are given a very abstract problem to design a pen.
 The requirements need to be gathered from the interviewer and on the basis of the discussion the design should be implemented.

+---

 #### The entities (classes and interfaces) that can be thought of for such a problem could be as follows -